Tuesday, 16 May 2023

 Events are obviously going to funnel down to Amir-Ebrahimi mounting the killer's motor bike with a clasp knife in her bag, a potential victim.
 The unpredictable element is how the official structure will deal with the crime of a respected and well connected citizen, something intended to expose the decay of their society.
 The TV monologue by the killer's teen aged son is chilling.

-The film's characteristic limited colour palette, strong on greens and browns, and skin defects emphasised by an absence of make up, go with the grim subject matter.
+The film's characteristic limited colour palette, strong on greens and browns, and skin defects emphasised by an absence of make up, all go with the grim subject matter.
 Leads Amir-Ebrahimi & Bajestani are imposing in a strong cast.
 This one makes its point and holds attention.

-Ali Behrad's Tasavor / Imagine, the director’s first film, turned out to be a curious example of movie making gone astray.
+Ali Behrad's Tasavor / Imagine, the director’s first film, turns out to be a curious example of movie making gone astray.
 A misguided Iranian attempt at complex structure has leading star, the maturely glamorous Leila Hatami (A Separation) and Mehrdad Sedigan as passenger and cab driver, the film's only significant characters, with the leads apparently doubling as support in the other's flash back episodes.

 We first see him driving her to a hill where she disperses her brother’s ashes (“In the end, we gave him to the wind”) with the flamboyant gesture undermined.
 “I’ve got my brother in my eye.”
 She later turns up in a blue wig, hiring the cab and making up there as a singer entertainer, and again on foot in her bridal veil, after being dumped on the wedding day and threatening to use the alimony she’s due to make the groom turn up for the reception.
 There’s discussion of a dating App. (“If I’m in this situation, it’s due to shy guys like you”) and she argues “It was better to be a second wife than nothing,” though only getting a 400 ft square apartment in the deal.